nioo-knaw/epiGBS2/README.md

 - Check the quality and quantity of input DNA during the wetlab procedure.

 ### Demultiplexing

 #### Problem:
+There are many reads that are lost due to polyG (GGGGG) stretches at the beginning of the reads

+#### Fix:
+- These are filtered in the process_radtags step as they can not be assigned to any individual.
+- We are not sure yet what causes these polyGs.

+#### Problem:
 One or more samples have small amounts of recovered reads or read numbers differ a lot between different samples.